 ComicsMagazines

-Alter Ego # 39 August 2004 (magazine review)
+Alter Ego #39 August 2004 (magazine review).

-This early ‘Alter Ego’ is devoted to comicbook artist/writer Jerry Robinson (1922-2011) and a two-part interview, some 60 odd pages, conducted by Jim Amash.
-The fact that part one is on the flipside means make you pay attention to which side you start on, although I presume the digital version has all the pages the right way up.
+This early issue of Alter Ego is devoted to comic book artist/writer Jerry Robinson (1922-2011) and features a two-part interview, spanning around 60 pages, conducted by Jim Amash.
+The fact that part one is on the flipside means you need to pay attention to which side you start on, although I presume the digital version has all the pages the right way up.

-Jerry Robinson was the first ghost artist at the age of 17 on the ‘Batman’ comicbook when it first took off.
-Although Bob Kane was the credited creator, much of the best ideas came from writer/co-creator Bill Finger and Robinson, the latter creating Robin and the Joker.
+Jerry Robinson was the first ghost artist at the age of 17 on the Batman comic book when it first took off.
+Although Bob Kane was the credited creator, many of the best ideas came from writer/co-creator Bill Finger and Robinson, the latter creating Robin and the Joker.
 When Kane wouldn’t raise their pay, both of them went to National Periodicals/DC Comics and were taken on as staffers with better pay to do the same job.
 As Robinson notes, the main reason they moved on later was to get credited work under their own names, although both were already freelancing to other companies to make more money.
-Part One deals with his time at DC Comics in their bullpen and about the other artists he was friendly with there.
-If you’re a fan of the Batman and want to know more about his real roots this is the ‘Alter Ego’ to get.
-Robinson is a fair assessor of his own career and only really started in comicbooks to pay his university journalist tuition fees, initially drawing/inking/lettering at night.
+Part one deals with his time at DC Comics in their bullpen and the other artists he was friendly with there.
+If you’re a fan of Batman and want to know more about his real roots, this is the Alter Ego to get.
+Robinson is a fair assessor of his own career and only started in comic books to pay his university journalism tuition fees, initially drawing/inking/lettering at night.

 GF Willmetts